Can CBD oil help with cancer?

 A number of test tube and animal-based studies have built up good initial evidence that CBD and other cannabinoids have anti-cancer qualities, including reduction in the growth and spread of tumours across a range of different cancers.

-While it’s important to point out that these studies come with no guarantee that similar results can be replicated in human cancer patients, they do provide encouragement for further study.
+While it’s important to point out that these studies come with no guarantee that similar results can be replicated in human cancer patients, they do provide grounds for further study.

-Researchers have done initial research focused on breast cancer cells in both test tube and animal environments.
+Initial research focusing on breast cancer cells has been carried out in both test tube and animal environments.

-One test tube study investigated the mechanisms by which CBD induced the death of breast cancer cells, highlighting the value of further study into CBD’s potential as an anti-tumour agent.
+One test tube study investigated the mechanisms by which CBD induces the death of breast cancer cells, highlighting the value of further study into CBD’s potential as an anti-tumour agent.

 A report published in the Journal of Pancreatic Cancer reviewed a number of test tube and animal model studies that had used CBD and THC to treat pancreatic cancer cells.